Blog_Lighten Your Periods

 Key Studies:

-• Estradiol and Gut Barrier Protection: A lab study showed that estradiol protects mucus-producing cells in the gut lining, which helps prevent translocation and inflammation.
+• Estradiol and Gut Barrier Protection: Lab studies show estradiol protects mucus-producing cells in the gut lining, reducing inflammation.

-• Gut Microbiome Diversity: A study found that postmenopausal women on HRT had gut microbiomes with higher diversity, similar to premenopausal women.
+• Gut Microbiome Diversity: Research indicates that women on HRT have gut microbiomes with higher diversity.

-• Inflammation Reduction: Research indicates that HRT can reduce levels of inflammatory bacteria in the gut, contributing to overall health.
+• Inflammation Reduction: Studies highlight that HRT can reduce inflammatory bacteria in the gut.

 Conclusion: